 “Do you understand this concept?
 Does anyone have any questions?”
-Have you ever asked your class questions like these, received a room full of shy smiles or nods, and moved on only for it to become very obvious that a number of the students had not grasped the basics and further explanation?
+Have you ever asked your class questions like these, received a room full of shy smiles or nods, and moved on only for it to become very obvious that a number of the students had not grasped the basics and needed further explanation?

 While getting your students to pay attention can be a challenge, ensuring they have understood key concepts can be even more difficult.
 Listening does not equate with understanding and, as teachers, the sooner we can get a real feel for their actual level of understanding, the more we can help them succeed as students.